Solar power system cost based on your location, roof, power usage, and current local offers.

 The amount of electricity your home uses

-The type of solar panels and inverter you buy
+The type of solar panels you buy

 How does the cost of solar power compare to the electricity rates charged by a utility? (per kWh)